 That is true when judging it by itself, but if those many other characters have their own feats of brilliance, it gives context to the other statement about Ayanokouji being a genius among geniuses in a way that's significant.

-My conclusion is that I vote to be neutral, but I'm likely to be convinced to agree, and I already agree that some of the information should be moved from the Intelligence section to the justification for photographic memory or be removed entirely.
+My conclusion is that I vote to be neutral.
+I also feel the same as the other people, that Ayanokouji's perfect memory isn't as huge of a hinderance as the revision proposal makes it out to be.
+However, I agree that some of the information should be moved from the Intelligence section to the justification for photographic memory or be removed entirely.

 What if it does